andreamussap/NCI_HDSDAJAN19A/README.md

 ## HD in Science in Data Analytics

-This repository is for the resources of the **Data Visualization** module.
+This repository is for the resources of the **Data Visualization** module, continuous assessment 1 (ca1).

 ## Information

 - The deadline for this project is July 3rd, 2019

+## Collaborators

+- Andrea
+- Fabio
+- James
+- Lucas

 ## Guidelines for collaboration